dhk/2023-advent-of-code/day1/day1.md

 * [Day 1 verified result in SQL](2023-day1-answer.sql)
 * [Day 1 Scratchpad](2023-day1-working.sql)

+## AI Attempts
+* Both ChatGPT & Claude.ai got it right on the first attempt, without coercion (aka "prompt engineering")
+* They took a better approach than me - they selected *for* numerics in their `regex` whereas I stripped out alphabetics.
+Better solution
+* ChatGPT used left/right string operators (like me), which is tidier
+* Claude used `reverse` which is less clear

 ---
 # what's notable
 DuckDB makes it easy for me to do serverless computing -- I'm computing directly against the source files without having to deal with database loads.